 Home to one of the preeminent environmental law collections on the East Coast, the Pace Law Library has served the research needs of the students, faculty, and staff of the Environmental Law Program since its inception in 1978.
 With a focus on environmental regulation, international environmental law, and land use, the Law Library has grown exponentially over the years, enriching its environmental law collection and developing staff specialized in environmental research and legal instruction.

 Pursuant to its Collection Development Policy, the Law Library collects materials relating to environmental law including subscription databases, journals, treatises, and monographs at an enhanced research level.
-Pace Law students, faculty, and staff also have access to Pace University Library’s collections, including print and interdisciplinary databases.
+Haub Law students, faculty, and staff also have access to Pace University Library’s collections, including print and interdisciplinary databases.
 Materials are also available from the nineteen libraries that comprise the ConnectNY Consortium and through interlibrary loan.
-Finally, all students, faculty, and staff have access to federal, state, and international environmental law documents through Lexis, Westlaw, and Bloomberg Law.
+Finally, all students, faculty, and staff have access to federal, state, and international environmental law documents through Lexis and Westlaw.

 Deborah L. Heller, Director of the Law Library, has a J.D., M.L.S., and M.A. and specializes in Environmental Law.
 She provides in-class research training sessions, teaches research skills as part of the first-year Fundamentals of Legal Skills and has authored/updated the Law Library's environmental research guides and contributes to the Pace Law Library Blog.